AvantikaTheLearner/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby on Rails 4.2 where users can buy the products and products can be filtered as well based on Category.

 ## Additional Steps for Apple M1 Machines